Call us anytime at +20 100 213 5997 or Request a Quote

 10- Ba Symbol: Representing Physical Soul and Rebirth

-• Origin/Evolution: Similar to the Ka, the Ba was a vital aspect of the Egyptian concept of the soul from the Old Kingdom onwards.
-Visual depictions of the Ba as a bird appear more frequently in later periods.
+• Origin/Evolution: Like the Ka, the Ba was key to the Egyptian soul from the Old Kingdom on.
+Bird-like depictions of the Ba became more common later.

-• Mythological/Ritual Usage: The Book of the Dead includes spells designed to enable the Ba to leave the tomb and rejoin the body each night, symbolizing continued existence.
+• Mythological/Ritual Usage: The Book of the Dead had spells to help the Ba leave the tomb and return to the body each night.
+This showed the Ba’s ongoing life.

 11- Feather of Maat: Representing Justice and Truth